gardener/gardenctl-v2/docs/help/gardenctl_provider-env_fish.md

-      --add-dir-header                   If true, adds the file directory to the header of the log messages --alsologtostderr                  log to standard error as well as files (no effect when -logtostderr=true) --config string                    config file (default is ~/.garden/gardenctl-v2.yaml) --control-plane                    target control plane of shoot, use together with shoot argument -f, --force                            Generate the script even if there are access restrictions to be confirmed --garden string                    target the given garden cluster --log-backtrace-at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log-dir string                   If non-empty, write log files in this directory (no effect when -logtostderr=true)
+      --add-dir-header                   If true, adds the file directory to the header of the log messages --alsologtostderr                  log to standard error as well as files (no effect when -logtostderr=true) --config string                    config file (default is ~/.garden/gardenctl-v2.yaml) -y, --confirm-access-restriction       Confirm any access restrictions.
+Set this flag only if you are completely aware of the access restrictions.
+      --control-plane                    target control plane of shoot, use together with shoot argument -f, --force                            Deprecated.
+Use --confirm-access-restriction instead.
+Generate the script even if there are access restrictions to be confirmed.
+      --garden string                    target the given garden cluster --log-backtrace-at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log-dir string                   If non-empty, write log files in this directory (no effect when -logtostderr=true)